-3.10 Production Semi-Automatic Pistol: Pistols for this Division are approved by NRA Law Enforcement Competitions and listed on the Law Enforcement Competitions website.
-To be considered for approval the pistol must be a mass produced center-fire semi-automatic pistol made for police or military use (at least 1.000 pistols), a stock catalog item that is unmodified from its original factory condition, and have a double, double/single, or striker type action.
+3.10 Production Pistol & Distinguished Production Pistol: Pistols for this Division are approved by NRA Law Enforcement Competitions and listed as Approved in Police Pistol Combat Bulletin 14.1 on the Law Enforcement Competitions website.
+To be considered for approval the pistol must be a mass produced center-fire semi-automatic pistol made for police-or military use (at least 1.000 pistols), a stock catalog item that is unmodified from its original factory condition, and have a double, double/single, or striker type action.
+Double/single actions pistols must have a manual decocking device, or equipped with an automatic decocker that returns the pistol to double action mode when the slide is released.
+All double/single action and double action pistols must fire the first shot of every stage double action.
 The pistol must be capable of chambering and firing .35 caliber or larger ammunition, or FN 5.7 x 28 caliber ammunition.
-All double action semiautomatic pistols must fire the first shot of every stage double action.
 Trigger pull not less than 3.5 pounds single or double action.
-The course of fire for Production Semi-Automatic Pistols is Match 14, the Stock Service Semi-Automatic Pistol course using the shooters Stock Duty Gun Classification.
+The course of fire for Production Pistols is Match 14, the Stock Service Semi-Automatic Pistol course using the shooters Stock Duty Gun Classification.
 See Section 7 for the course description and Section 19 for Classification information.
+The course of fire for Distinguished Production Pistol Matches is the 60 round NRA National Police Course of Fire found in Section 7.7.
+See Appendix B for the Distinguished Production Pistol Program.

-- 1. Maximum barrel length of 5 inches.
+1. Maximum barrel length of 5 inches.

 - 2. Maximum sight radius of 7.5 inches.

 - Installation of extended magazine releases and slide catches produced by the pistol's manufacturer.

 - 4. Replacement of the factory fixed or adjustable service sights with another service type sight, luminescent service sight, or fiber optic service sight sold by the pistol's manufacturer as a factory catalog replacement part for the pistol, or with a sight on the Production Semi-Automatic Pistol Approved Sight List on the NRA Law Enforcement Competitions website.
 In no case may the firearm be altered for any sight installation.

 - 5. Finger groove and slip on grips.

 - 6. Magazine bumper pad.

+- 7. Weapon Mounted Lights, Per Rule 3.22.

+- 8. Slide & Grip Enhancement Decals and Wraps, Per Rule 3.23.